openthread/ot-docs/site/en/reference/cli/concepts/coap.md

 On the CoAP server node, perform the following steps:

-1. Start the CoAP server:
+1. Start the CoAP server.

    ```
    > coap start
    Done
    ```

-1. Create a test resource:
+1. Create a test resource.

    ```
    > coap resource test-resource
    Done